 This collection of products is all about hydrating and nourishing skin that needs a little TLC.

-3. 100% Plant-Derived Squalane (£6) is a hydrocarbon that is found naturally in the skin.
-It’s seriously hydrating for skin that’s dehydrated or losing suppleness with age.
+Squalane is a hydrocarbon that is found naturally in the skin, this is seriously hydrating for complexions that are dehydrated or losing suppleness with age.
 You can also use it as a heat protector for hair.
 Best used morning and night after water-based products.

-4. 100% Organic Cold-Pressed Rose Hip Seed Oil (£9) is rich in linoleic acid and provitamin A, nourishing the skin and preventing the effects of photo ageing (including pigmentation and fine lines).
+Rich in linoleic acid and provitamin A, this nourishes the skin and prevents the effects of photo ageing (including pigmentation and fine lines).
 The cold-pressed extraction process doesn’t use heat, which means the oil is more potent.
 Use this one at night after water-based products.

 The Miscellaneous Molecules